-Diving into Pollock is a virtual reality project I developed for the Metropolitan Museum of Art.
-Using the Oculus Rift, visitors can become immersed in Jackson Pollock's Autumn Rhythm (Number 30) by moving through the painting.
+Diving into Pollock is a virtual reality project where museum visitors can immerse themselves in Jackson Pollock's Autumn Rhythm (Number 30)

 However, I wanted to move beyond literally placing museum objects in a virtual museum space.
-I wanted to use the technology of the Oculus Rift in a meaningful way.
-What makes Diving into Pollock different is that it creates an immersive experience for people to interact with modern art in a surreal, yet educational way.
-By "diving into" a Pollock, users can examine learn about the layers and forms that Pollock used to create the painting.
+I wanted to use virtual reality in a meaningful way.
+What makes Diving into Pollock different is that it creates an immersive experience for people to interact with modern art in a non-literal, yet educational way.
+By "diving into" a recreated Pollock, users can examine the layers and forms that Pollock used to create the painting.

+Ultimately, my focus with the project is to prompt viewers to examine the art differently and come out with a greater understanding of the artist's process and intent.
 I would love to be able to expand this project in the future and experiment with other artworks.
-How different would a Seurat feel in a 3D space?
-How would you construct a Mondrian?
+In particular, I am fascinated by the challenge of teaching visitors with no art history background how to view, question and interpret modern art purely through a visual experience.
+How different would the intricate dots of a Seurat feel in a 3D space?
+How would you construct the rigidity of a Kandinsky?
 Could you recreate the dizzyingly dynamic feel of a Severini?

 This project was built over the course of two months and culminated with a presentation and demonstration to staff and visitors at the Met.